Alex-zReeZ/progress-report/src/projects/Java-TicTacToe.md

 ## what is the project purpose ?

-this project was made to use the java knowledge that we acquire by doing the exercises proposed by Intellj
+This project was made to use the Java knowledge that we acquire by doing the exercises proposed by Intellj.

 ## How is look like